Natalia Campos

+Club career

+In 2019, Campos moved abroad and joined Spanish club Fundación Albacete.

+A player of Universidad de Chile since 2021, she left them at the end of the 2024 season.

+In 2025, Campos signed with Unión Española.

 International career

 Campos made her senior debut for Chile during the 2014 Copa América Femenina in a 0–2 loss to Brazil on 19 September.
 She is the second choice for the Chilean goal after team captain Christiane Endler.